LaunchCodeEducation/java-web-development/docs/_sources/chapters/spring-model-classes/model-intro.rst.txt

 .. admonition:: Tip

    Need further review?
-Check out `this article <https://code.tutsplus.com/tutorials/mvc-for-noobs--net-10488>`__.
+Check out `MVC for Noobs <https://code.tutsplus.com/tutorials/mvc-for-noobs--net-10488>`__.

 Model vs. Controller
 --------------------

 One tricky part of using the MVC structure is deciding what code belongs in the model and what belongs in the controller.
-In general, any code that deals with data transfer or responding to user actions belong in the controller.
+In general, any code that deals with data transfer or responding to user actions belongs in the controller.
 Code that involves retrieving data from a database or service or organizing that data belongs with the model.

-In our `coding-events` application thus far, we've done all data handling inside of controller classes.
+In our ``coding-events`` application thus far, we've done all data handling inside of controller classes.
 However, most data manipulation should occur in model classes.
 So we need to make a distinction between these actions.
 For any manipulations that must occur regardless of a user's actions, that code belongs in the model.
 For changes